CarterJWard/CarterJWard/README.md

 ### Hi there 👋 I'm Carter!

-- 🔭 I’m currently working on [To-Do App]([https://github.com/CarterJWard/ODIN-ToDo)](https://github.com/CarterJWard/bunToDo) using the BETH Stack.
+- 🔭 I’m currently working on [To Do app](https://github.com/CarterJWard/bunToDo) using the BETH Stack.
 - 🌱 I’m currently learning Javascript, Single Page Web Applications, C#

 <!--